The Chaos of Taking Pictures

 "Everything may be recorded and preserved"

-As author James Gleick notes in his book titled The Information: A History, a Theory, a Flood: "The information produced and consumed by humankind used to vanish—that was the norm, the default.
+As author James Gleick notes in his book titled The Information: A History, a Theory, a Flood, "The information produced and consumed by humankind used to vanish—that was the norm, the default.
 The sights, the sounds, the songs, the spoken word just melted away.
 Marks on stone, parchment, and paper were the special case.
 It did not occur to Sophocles’ audiences that it would be sad for his plays to be lost; they enjoyed the show.
 Now expectations have inverted."
 Except on special cases, everything would get lost forever.
 Technology feeds our ever-growing obsession to document every aspect of our lives.
 "Everything may be recorded and preserved," continues Gleick, "at least potentially: every musical performance; every crime in a shop, elevator, or city street; every volcano or tsunami on the remotest shore; every card played or piece moved in an online game; every rugby scrum and cricket match.
 Having a camera at hand is normal, not exceptional; something like 500 billion images were captured in 2010.
 YouTube was streaming more than a billion videos a day.
 Most of this is haphazard and unorganized, but there are extreme cases.
 The computer pioneer Gordon Bell, at Microsoft Research in his seventies, began recording every moment of his day, every conversation, message, document, a megabyte per hour or a gigabyte per month, wearing around his neck what he called a 'SenseCam' to create what he called a 'LifeLog.'
 Where does it end?
 Not with the Library of Congress."

 Technology made it extremely easy for us to generate and access immense amounts of information, but we struggle to find the time and mental space to process it all.
 Even if technology brings intelligent new ways to digest more information, it's on us to accept that we can't handle it all.
 Our focus should not be on how to consume more, but on how to consume better.